Datamine/2048/README.md

 - The game tries to save your top score in a file in your home directory: `~/.2048.txt`.

 The core logic is currently in `newboard`, an enormously ugly function in which I hardcoded a cascading fold.
 However, I couldn't figure out a better alternative.
-The fold needs to satisfy the following properties:
+The (left-direction) fold needs to satisfy the following properties:

 - Only do one step: `['16', '8', '8', '']` should collapse to `['16', '16', '', '']`, not `['32', '', '', '']`.
 - Respect order: `['8', '8', '8', '']` should collapse to `['16', '8', '', '']`, not `['8', '16', '', '']`